sjbylo/examplecontainer/README.md

 # Example container

-This is an example demo app which simply displays a geeting and the hostname.
+This is an example demo app which simply displays a greeting and the hostname.
-The default geeting can be changed at launch time.
+The default greeting can be changed at launch time.

 ## Run image from docker.io or quay.io